Defamation on Social Media – Think Before You Post

 In the last year in Ireland a judge awarded €30,000.00 to a couple in Letterkenny for defamatory comments posted on Facebook by a neighbour.
 Similarly, a Judge in Monaghan awarded €75,000.00 in damages to a person for the posting of comments by a club member on a Facebook page with damages their reputation.

 There is a lack of public awareness as to the potential liability that one has when engaging on social media.
 The general public believes that liability rest with the platform they are using for allowing the publication of such content on their platforms.
-However, recent decisions in Irish Courts have ruled that the liability rests with the user who published the content and not against the platform that published the content.
+However, recent decisions in Irish Courts have ruled that the liability rests with the user who published the content.
+It is not against the platform that published the content.
 Ignorance of the law is no excuse.
 If you are unsure as to the truth of a statement, it is cheaper to err on the side of caution and backspace that comment before you post it!

 - Think before you post: if the comment is false or likely to cause offense: do not post it

-Social media was not invented for people to offend or bully others; it was invented to connect people.
-Each social media platform gives people to option to report content that they find offensive or distasteful, next time you see a post of this nature click the report button and the social media platform will review the post and possibly delete it – you never know, by you reporting the post, it may prevent another person from being offended by it!
+Social media was not invented for people to offend or bully others.
+It was invented to connect people.
+Each social media platform gives people to option to report content that they find offensive or distasteful.
+Next time you see a post of this nature click the report button.
+The social media platform will review the post and possibly delete it.
+You never know, by you reporting the post, it may prevent another person from being offended by it!
 To avoid defamation, think before you post.